Kosher food goes mainstream at Berlin supermarket

 Starting in 1989, Jews from the former Soviet Union began flocking to Berlin.
 Young Israelis started settling here in the mid-1990s.
 Now there are an estimated 30,000 Jews in the city, but nobody knows for sure because not all of them are registered with the established communities.

-"Many Russian Jews are not registered because, if you do, you have to pay the religious tax," Teichtal said, referring to the tax that members of recognised religions in Germany must pay.
+"Many Russian Jews are not registered because, if you do, you have to pay the religious tax," Teichtal said, referring to the tax that members of recognized religions in Germany must pay.

 Those who keep kosher had a handful of restaurants and small specialty shops around the city where they could find religiously permitted food.